Baizaknew/CRM_HR/README.md

 # Development of a CRM system for automating and improving the efficiency of recruitment

-This system is tailored for medium to large local organizations — such as banks, telecom companies, or government institutions — where recruitment is handled by a dedicated HR department or team of recruiters.
+This system is tailored for medium to large local organizations - such as banks, telecom companies, or government institutions - where recruitment is handled by a dedicated HR department or team of recruiters.

 In such organizations, multiple departments operate independently, each led by a department head who regularly initiates hiring requests.
 The CRM system reflects this structure by supporting role-based access for:
-* **HR managers**, who oversee the entire recruitment process,
+* **HR Managers**, who oversee the entire recruitment process,
 * **Recruiters**, who work with candidates through various stages,
-* **Head of the departments**, who create job requests and track the hiring status for their teams.
+* **Head of the Departments**, who create job requests and track the hiring status for their teams.

 This role separation mirrors real business workflows and ensures clarity, accountability, and data security within the hiring process.